elliottcoops/Number-Plate-Recognition/README.md

 ## How to setup

-Assuming you are in the `Number-Plate-Recognition` directory
+Assuming you are in the `Number-Plate-Recognition` directory.

 1. Create a Python virtual enviroment using `python3 -m venv venv`
 2. Activate venv using `source venv/bin/activate` for macos or `venv\Scripts\activate` for windows